Indonesia Without Discrimination Movement: Funding and Operations

 All funding for the ITD Movement comes from personal contributions from the movement's founder Denny JA.
 His awareness of how important equality is for all Indonesians has moved Denny JA to contribute his energy, thoughts, and money.
 Denny JA quotes the well-known poem by Robert Frost: “In the road not taken, “This is the road not taken, the road less travelled by” to explain his prophetic motive and mission.
 Denny admits that the ITD Movement is part of his passion and vision.
 “Helping minorities who experience discrimination is clearly not popular, and carries a political risk.
 This is a purely charitable activity, because I am using my own funds.
 But it needs to be done to create a modern Indonesian civilization,” he argues.
 This father of the Indonesian political survey hopes that an Indonesia Without Discrimination is not merely one man's dream.
 He hopes it will become the dream of the entire nation.

 In welcoming the winners and visitors to the ITD exhibition, Denny JA also revealed the importance of the Indonesia Without Discrimination campaign through various media, primarily art and culture.
 Denny is optimistic that Indonesia will one day enter an era free of discrimination.
 “In the history of advanced civilization, attempts at cultural enlightenment can win.
 We also want our Indonesia Without Discrimination initiative to win,” he said.

 Progress of ITD

-The echos of the ITD Movement began to grow louder after the events of Indonesia Without Discrimination week at the end of October 2012, the realization of the need for an Indonesia Without Discrimination Movement came with the publication of the poetic essays Atas Nama Cinta in March 2012.
+The echoes of the ITD Movement began to grow louder after the events of Indonesia Without Discrimination week at the end of October 2012, the realization of the need for an Indonesia Without Discrimination Movement came with the publication of the poetic essays Atas Nama Cinta in March 2012.
 Beginning with the book, the ITD Movement bloomed into action.